-The Company has entered into employment agreements with Messrs.
-Wessel, Coffman, Orr and Watson, which are more fully described in "Employment Agreements" set forth below.
-Executive officers who do not have an employment agreement serve at the will of the Board of Directors, thus enabling the Board of Directors to remove an executive officer whenever it is in the Company's best interest, with full discretion on any severance package (excluding vested benefits).
+The Company has entered into employment agreements with its named executive officers, which are more fully described in "Employment Agreements" set forth below.
 The Committee believes that the employment agreements and change-of-control provisions that have been entered into were merited in light of all relevant circumstances, including each individual's past employment experience, desired terms and conditions of employment and the strategic importance of their respective positions, including stability and retention.
 The Committee believes that the employment agreements are necessary in order to attract and retain the executives.
 The Committee believes that the change-of-control provisions are necessary in order to retain and maintain stability among the executive group and that the terms of the change-of-control provisions are reasonable based on its review of the change-of-control provisions for similarly situated peer group companies.
 The Committee reviews the agreements at the time they are entered into in order to determine current market terms for the particular executive and agreement.